dapr/quickstarts/resiliency/service-to-service-resiliency.md

 ### Run both services with Dapr and resiliency enabled

 1. Open two terminal windows.
 In one terminal window, navigate to the `checkout` service.
 In the other terminal window, navigate to the `order-processor` service.
-Install dependencies for each service and run both services with resiliency enabled via the config.yaml:
+Install dependencies for each service and run both services with resiliency enabled:

 ### CSharp example:
 ##### Order Processor Service: